 Reducing the spread of disease

-You can use nasturtium plants as a sacrifice to host the diseases and pests to help protect your bird of paradise plant.
+You can use nasturtium plants as a sacrifice to host diseases and pests to help protect your bird of paradise plant.

 Helping with pollination